Behind the Scenes Farm Tour

 Pixie, all ‘growd’ up.
 Wish I had more time to ride!!
 She’s a Red Roan Quarter horse.

 I blame our oldest daughter.
-Ever since she got a job she just thinks she can just buy every goat that’s cute.
-Which is pretty much every one.
+Ever since she got a job she just thinks she can just buy every cute goat.
+Which is basically every one.

 No, really, she does all the goat chores (milking & feeding) and pays for all their feed/hay/up-keep, then sells the babies in the spring.